maxgio92/maxgio92.github.io/content/posts/linux-scheduler-journey.md

 Also, task groups can be composed of other groups, and there is a root group.
 In the end a running Linux is likely going to manage a hierarchy tree of schedule entities.
-So [when a task](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L873) should be accounted for time, also the [parent](https://elixir.bootlin.com/linux/v5.17.10/source/kernel/sched/sched.h#L424) group should be, and so on, [until the root group is found](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/cpuacct.c#L342).
+So when a task should be [accounted for time](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L11153), also the [parent group's entity](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L11158) should be, and so on, [until the root group'entity](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L282) is found.

 > Consider that the [`sched_entity`](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/sched.h#L538) structure is the structure that tracks informations about the scheduling, like the [`vruntime`](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/sched.h#L547), and it refers to tasks or tasks group structures.
 As they track scheduling data, they are per-CPU structures.